rjayapra/ai-language-and-botservices-hackathon/BotMonitoring/README.md

 ## Prerequisites
 - This project requires a [Language service resource](https://aka.ms/create-language-resource) with Custom question answering enabled.
+- App Insights enabled in the associated resource group
+- AppInsights Key - tobe configured in the appsettings.json

 ### Configure knowledge base of the project
 - See the [quickstart][Quickstart] to create a Custom question answering project.
 You will need this project's name  to be used as `ProjectName` in [appsettings.json](appsettings.json).